ronikobrosly/scipy_2022_causal_inference_tutorial/README.md

 ### Determine your installation preference

 Now that you've installed `graphviz` and cloned the repo locally, you'll need to ensure you have a working python environment set up.
 There are two paths to creating the python environment for this tutorial.
+Note: if you already have installed and are using Anaconda python please skip to Option 2.

 #### Option 1: installing via `pip install` in a virtual `virtualenv`

-Create a new virtual environment for this tutorial [using this guide](https://realpython.com/python-virtual-environments-a-primer/#using-virtual-environments).
+Create a new virtual environment for this tutorial [using this guide]([https://realpython.com/python-virtual-environments-a-primer/#using-virtual-environments](https://www.geeksforgeeks.org/creating-python-virtual-environment-windows-linux/)).
 Note, you'll need python version `3.6+` for this tutorial.

 Name your environment `intro-to-causal-inference`

-"Activate" this environment and then run the following command in the root folder of this repo:
+"Activate" this environment (see the above guide) and then run the following command in the root folder of this repo:
 `pip install -r requirement.txt`

 This will install all the necessary packages for the tutorial.